 Credit: George Fischer

 This 120-room Rhineland-style Boldt Castle and yacht house are one of the Thousand Islands' top attractions.
 In 1900, millionaire George Boldt commissioned a six-story castle for his wife, Louise.
 When Louise passed in 1904, Boldt was too heartbroken to continue construction.
 Restored in the 1970s, the castle today offers visitors a unique look into a storybook setting.
 While in the Thousand Islands, don’t miss the Antique Boat Museum in Clayton, the largest collection of antique and classic boats on display in North America, home to over 300 unique and beautifully-preserved vessels.
 Families love taking a speedboat ride through the islands in a triple cockpit runabout.
 The Clayton area also offers an 18-hole mini-golf course, bumper cars, bumper boats with water blasters, and more at River Golf Adventures, and horseback trail rides.
-For casual dining on the St. Lawrence River, check out Bella’s (open early April through October) for breakfast or lunch.
+For casual dining on the St. Lawrence River, check out Bella’s (open May through October) for breakfast or lunch.

 Become One With Nature in Tupper Lake (Adirondacks)